Netflix (NFLXON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Netflix Historical Price

-According to the latest data gathered on Netflix live price page, the current price of Netflix is 1,097.28USD.
+According to the latest data gathered on Netflix live price page, the current price of Netflix is 1,122.88USD.
 The circulating supply of Netflix(NFLXON) is

 In the past 24 hours, Netflix has shown a price movement of